paulb00th/galapagos/content/en/our-diving/our-diving.md

 Learn more about the [PADI ReActivate/Refresh course](https://www.padi.com/courses/reactivate)

-If you would like to book our PADI ReActivate/Refresh course please [Contact Us](/contact)
+If you would like to book our PADI ReActivate/Refresh course, please [Contact Us](/contact)

 {{< image-row images="img/our-diving/RA2.png,img/our-diving/RA1.png,img/our-diving/RA3.png" paddingTop="10px" >}}